 Application ProcessAdmission to The Ohio State University Genetic Counseling Graduate Program involves two major components: submission of the application and completion of an in-person interview.
 Interviews take place during the months of January – April and will be conducted via audiovisual teleconferencing.

 The Ohio State University Genetic Counseling Graduate Program is participating in the Genetic Counseling Admissions Match through National Matching Services (NMS).
 The GC Admissions Match has been established to enhance the process of placing applicants into positions in masters-level genetic counseling programs that are accredited by the Accreditation Council for Genetic Counseling (ACGC).
 The Match uses a process that takes into account both applicants’ and programs’ preferences.
 All applicants must first register for the Match with NMS before applying to participating genetic counseling graduate programs.
 At the conclusion of all program interviews, both applicants and programs will submit ranked lists of preferred placements to NMS according to deadlines posted on the NMS website.
 The binding results of the Match will be released to both applicants and programs simultaneously in late April.

 In accordance with ACGC, the OSU-GCGP adheres to the admission requirements as defined by The Ohio State University.
-According to the Graduate School, applicants are required to have a four-year baccalaureate or higher degree from an accredited college or university and must submit a formal application to the Graduate School, including official copies of all transcripts, three letters of recommendation, a personal statement of career goals and motivations for graduate work, and an application fee.
+According to the Graduate School, applicants are required to have a four-year baccalaureate or higher degree from an accredited college or university and must submit a formal application to the Graduate School, including official copies of all transcripts, three letters of recommendation, a personal statement of career goals and motivations for graduate work, a CV/resume (do not list GPA) and an application fee.

 The OSU-GCGP program also requires the following: